cyb3erasad/Flask-Survey/readme.md

 ## Social Media Time Spending Survey

 A modern, interactive Flask web application designed to collect and analyze user responses about their social media usage patterns.
-The survey features a beautiful, responsive UI with real-time data visualization and results tracking.
+The survey features a beautiful, responsive UI with real-time data visualization and results tracking..

 ---